-As noted on the Letter, the student is free to choose to use all, some, or none of the accommodations.
-The student also can change her/his mind mid-term.
-For example, a student may begin the semester taking her/his tests in ODS' offices, then decide to take the tests with the class.
-When the type of use of agreed upon accommodations is changed by the student, it is the student's responsibility to alert the instructor.
-If the accommodations themselves need to be changed, the student and the ODS coordinator will collaborate on the changes, and the coordinator will write a revised Accommodation Letter.
-It is the responsibility of the student to provide the revised Letter to the instructor.
+As noted on the letter, the student is free to choose to use all, some, or none of the accommodations.
+They also can change their mind mid-term.
+For example, the student may begin the semester taking their tests in ODS' offices, then decide to take their tests with the class.
+If accommodations need to be changed, the student and the ODS coordinator will collaborate on the changes, and the coordinator will write a revised Accommodation Letter.
+It is the responsibility of the student to provide the revised letter to the instructor

-Office of Counseling & Disability Services 316 Turley Center 1201 Locust Avenue Fairmont, WV 26554-2470 Phone (304) 333-3661 E-mail access@pierpont.edu
+Support Services Office of Disability Services 500 Galliher Drive Fairmont, WV 26554 Phone: (304) 534-7878 E-mail: access@pierpont.edu

-Academic Accommodations ~ 2016 - 2017 Academic Year
+Academic Accommodations ~ 2023-2024 Academic Year